adjust/windows_sdk/README.md

 ### <a id="disable-tracking"></a>Disable tracking

-You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `false`. **This setting is remembered between sessions**.
+You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with the parameter set to `false`. **This setting is remembered between sessions**.

 ```cs
 Adjust.SetEnabled(false);
 ```

-You can check if the Adjust SDK is currently enabled by calling the function `isEnabled`.
-It is always possible to activatе the Adjust SDK by invoking `SetEnabled` with the `enabled` parameter as `true`.
+You can check if the Adjust SDK is currently enabled by calling the `isEnabled` function.
+It is always possible to activate the Adjust SDK by invoking `SetEnabled` with the `enabled` parameter set to `true`.

 ### <a id="offline-mode"></a>Offline mode